jindian/linux_note/linux_startup/start_kernel_part_X.md

   Let's check more about `sysfs_init`, `init_rootfs`and `init_mount_tree`

-  With `sysfs_init` to learn how a new file system mounted to kernel
+  With `sysfs_init` to learn how a new file system mounted to kernel, debug information of the function shown as below

 ```
 (gdb) break sysfs_init